shawncxc/zillow-analysis/README.md

 * Deal with the NA or mistaken data in the bedrooms and bathrooms columns: One way is to assign the average value calculated from each category to those missing or mistaken one
 * Deal with no enough data
 * Functionalize the data preparation
+* Second demo, house prices should be classified by subdata